 How to shape your career

-As a UQ student, you have access to a range of services to prepare for a successful career:
+As a UQ student, you have access to services to prepare for a successful career:

 - Career Development Framework - The UQ Graduate School’s Career Development Framework provides directed, experiential learning to help connect you with industry.
 It ensures that you gain the necessary leadership, professional and research skills that will enhance your career prospects and help shape you into a future knowledge leader.